Programvareverkstedet/mysqladm-rs/docs/development.md

 # Development and testing

-Ensure you have a [rust toolchain](https://www.rust-lang.org/tools/install) installed.
+Ensure you have a [Rust toolchain](https://www.rust-lang.org/tools/install) installed.

-In order to set up a test instance of mariadb in a docker container, run the following command:
+In order to set up a test instance of MariaDB in a docker container, run the following command:

 ```bash
 docker run --rm --name mariadb -e MYSQL_ROOT_PASSWORD=secret -p 3306:3306 -d mariadb:latest
 ```

-This will start a mariadb instance with the root password `secret`, and expose the port 3306 on the host machine.
+This will start a MariaDB instance with the root password `secret`, and expose the port 3306 on the host machine.

 Run the following command to create a configuration file with the default settings: